DrNoLife/coub_downloader/README.md

 ```
 pip install requests
 ```

+### NOTICE REGARDING FFMPEG

+You also need to add ffmpeg to your system environment path.
+If you don't know how to do this, Google for it.
+It's relatively straight forward.

 ## community_to_crawl.txt
 This text file decides what community we'll look for coubs in.
 Only 2 lines should exist in this text document, and it should use this syntax: